Hiking Hints & Safety

 - Whenever possible, try to hike with at least one other person.
 Besides providing emotional support along the trails, it also provides backup should something unforeseen happens.

-- Carry water, food, a flashlight, trail map, and a windbreaker with
+- Carry water, food, a flashlight, trail map, and a windbreaker with you.

 Note: When selecting food, consider that hiking can burn as much as 300 calories per hour.
 If your hike will take more than 2 hours, be sure to have foods that do not require refrigeration such as peanut butter on whole-grain bread, nuts, dried fruits, dry whole grain cereal, carrots, celery, apples, bananas, raisins, and energy bars.